 Yes.
 We have a partnership with Baptist Health.
-Upon acceptance to the program, you may apply for the Baptist Scholarship and if accepted you take the nursing classes at the Kendall campus while Baptist pays your tuition and fees.
+Upon acceptance to the program, you may apply for the Baptist Scholarship and if accepted (Fall Term Only) you take the nursing classes at the Miami campus while Baptist pays your tuition and fees.
 You sign a contract, so after completing the program and obtaining your license you work for Baptist for 3 years.
 This is a highly competitive program.
 If you are interested, follow the instructions in the acceptance packet.
 At the present time, tuition reimbursement is not available for the Ft.
 Myers location, however, we are always looking for other possibilities with our stakeholders in the community.

 No. There are three campuses you can apply to: Ft.
-Lauderdale, Kendall, or Ft.
+Lauderdale, Miami, or Ft.
 Myers.
 Your application is for one campus.
 The campus you get accepted to is the campus you will be at through the entire program.